zyzek/LEAPs/content/leaps/leap-3.md

 Users who provide liquidity to either pool will receive LYRA tokens in proportion with their share of the total liquidity.
 Rewards will be determined using a script that is currently being developed and will be open-sourced on [Github](https://github.com/lyra-finance).

-The tokens will be distributed at a date yet to be determined.
-This will likely be at the initial token distribution, which is planned to occur in late October.
+The tokens will be distributed on a date yet to be determined.
+This will likely be around the initial token distribution, which is planned to occur in late October.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->